Elucidation/Nbody_cpp/README.markdown

-Basic nbody graviational simulation program in c++ Comparison of nbody vs nbody_openmpi which uses open-mpi to run force calculations in parallel
+Basic nbody gravitational simulation program in c++ Comparison of just CPU, using openmpi to calculate forces in parallel, and using opencl GPU to evolve steps in parallel.

 ![10k bodies](http://i.imgur.com/qyjwC8u.gif)